deceptionlogic/splunk_ta_deceptionlogic/README.md

 ## Install

-Place this app on your search head under `$SPLUNK_HOME/etc/apps/` Create the index on your indexer, see step #2 under Prerequisite for details.
+Place this app on your search head under `$SPLUNK_HOME/etc/apps/` Create the index on your indexer, see Create Indexes section below for instructions.

 ## Configure